romankh3/git-demo/README.md

 ## English
 The project, which was created for implementation step-by-step guidelines for learning Git.
-For more information, see the article...
+For more information, see the article... <TO-DO fill gaps>
 Thanks for your attention.

 ## Russian